Chateau Lafite Rothschild adds its first new wine in over 100 years

 Part of Lafite’s coveted status comes from its history: The Pauillac-based vineyard traces its history all the way back to 1234 and was one of just four chateaux given First Growth status in the famed 1855 classification.
 And as a further example of just how long the chateau has been around, Lafite has reportedly just released its first new label in over 100 years — Anseillan — but with this one, the producer hopes the price will be less of a barrier to entry.

 Beyond their Chateau Lafite Rothschild bottles, since the late 19th century, the main vineyard has also produced a second wine, Carruades de Lafite, at a lower price point.
-(Think prices starting at $300 or Rs 24,395 instead of $600 or Rs 48,790.)
 The larger Lafite brand produces plenty of other wines as well, typically lumped under the Domaines Barons de Rothschild designation, but this new Anseillan release is apparently produced with grapes from the château’s original vineyards and is the first wine to be worthy of being slotted under the Chateau Lafite Rothschild name since Carruades over 100 year ago.

 The initial 2018 vintage is a blend of 48 percent Merlot, 39 percent Cabernet Sauvignon, and 13 percent Petit Verdot, pulling grapes from an area that is being overhauled with new growing techniques, according to Robb Report.
 “The Anseillan vineyard is an incredible playground in terms of terroir as there are three different soils, gravelly, clay and clay-limestone,” Louis Caillard, Lafite’s director of viticulture, told the site.
 “Today, we are responsible for restructuring it for the fifty or hundred years to come.”